thejoshwolfe/board-gamer-2d/README.md

 ./build-and-run.sh
 ```

+#### Run it in public mode

-To allow external device access: (Note: The security of this project has not been thoroughly audited.
-Use at your own risk.)
+Note: The security of this project has not been thoroughly audited.
+Use at your own risk.

+To allow external device access:

 ```diff
 diff --git a/lib/server.ts b/lib/server.ts